sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-startpages-startpage-startpageurl.md

 # StartPageUrl

 `StartPageUrl` specifies the URL of a start page.
-If you set `StartPages`, and do not set `Home_Page`, then the default MSN® home page will appear as the first home page.
+If you set `StartPages`, and do not set `Home_Page`, then the default MSN home page will appear as the first home page.
 For the primary home page, see the [Home\_Page](home-page-win7-microsoft-windows-ie-internetexplorerhome-page.md) setting.

 ## Values